 There are three main types of skin cancer: basal cell carcinoma, squamous cell carcinoma and melanoma.
 Basal cell and squamous cell cancers are less serious types and make up 95% of all skin cancers.
 Also referred to as non-melanoma skin cancers, they are highly curable when treated early.
 Melanoma, made up of abnormal skin pigment cells called melanocytes, is the most serious form of skin cancer and causes 75% of all skin cancer deaths.
 Left untreated, it can spread to other organs and is difficult to control.

 Ultraviolet (UV) radiation from the sun is the number-one cause of skin cancer, but UV light from tanning beds is just as harmful.
 Exposure to sunlight during the winter months puts you at the same risk as exposure during the summertime because UVA rays are present in daylight.

-Cumulative sun exposure causes mainly basal cell and squamous cell skin cancer, while episodes of severe sunburns, usually before age 18, can cause melanoma later in life.
+Cumulative sun exposure causes mainly basal cell and squamous cell skin cancer, while episodes of severe sunburns, usually before age 18, can contribute to developing melanoma.
 Other less common causes are repeated X-ray exposure and occupational exposure to certain chemicals.